MattechLab/monalisa/README.md

 # Getting started:

-For better installation guidelines and much more check the Monalisa documentation [here](https://mattechlab.github.io/monalisa/)!
+For better installation guidelines and much more **check Monalisa's documentation** [here](https://mattechlab.github.io/monalisa/)!

+# Help us improve:

+Monalisa is still very young.
+If you encounter an issue, please consider **opening a GitHub issue** in the repository.
+If you know how to fix the problem, feel free to submit a pull request!